ARMmbed/BLEIntros/GettingStarted/URIBeacon.md

 To compile and install your program:

-1. In the compiler, click *Compile*.
+1. In the compiler, click *Compile*. <br />**Note:** make sure you've selected the correct platform as the compilation target.
+The platform is shown on the right-hand top corner of the compiler.
+If you're seeing the wrong platform, click it to open the Select Platform window.

 2. The compiled code is automatically sent to your *Downloads* folder as a single file of type HEX (on some browsers you may need to specify a download location).